tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 12. Instructor Do: Asymmetric Encryption Review (5 min)

-Conduct a facilitated discussion in the class, by asking the students the following questions:
+Conduct a facilitated discussion in the class by asking the students the following questions:

-* What is the biggest benefit to using asymmetric encryption over symmetric?
+* What is the most significant benefit to using asymmetric encryption over symmetric?

  **Answer**: You do not need to share a key beforehand.

  **Answer**: Only the recipient and the sender can decrypt the payloads.

 * What is the difference between symmetric and asymmetric encryption?

  **Answer**: You have a single, private key with symmetric, versus having a pair of keys for public and private use in asymmetric.

 Answer any questions before moving on.